 4) Maximize Trend

-The process of identifying investment candidates has one goal in mind: raise the probability of success and give a trading edge.
+The process of identifying investment candidates has one goal in mind which is to raise the probability of success and give a trading edge.
 Many types of analysis are used to choose investments and timing possibilities.
-It is important to employ a methodology that can be repeated and is not just based on luck.
+It is important to employ a methodology that can be repeated and is not just luck in the marketplace.

 Not only should you quantify your dollar risk in proportion to the overall portfolio, you should also quantify how much of the account should be allocated to a trade.
 Professionals focus on risk, something they can measure and use techniques to control exposure.
 They often evaluate the worst case scenario in the plan and make sure it is line with acceptable risk.
 Most find that it does not make sense to risk a large dollar amount or percentage of a trading account on any one investment.